lar-deeufba/concatenate_firos/README.md

 # Concatenate UR5 Messages
 Concatenate wished topics into a single message to be sent to Oreon Broker.

+## Installation
+Just clone this repository to your catkin workspace and make it.
+The message type should be recognized by ROS afterwards.

 ## Usage

 To use the message in Python: